At MedExpress, we're open every day with a full medical team and digital X-rays on site, so your broken bone can be examined right away.

 - Stress fracture: Repetitive motion causes a small crack in the bone.

-- Closed fracture: The skin remains intact despite a broken bone.
+- Simple (closed) fracture: The skin and surrounding tissue remains intact despite a broken bone.

 - Open or compound fracture: A piece of bone protrudes through the skin.

 - Greenstick: The bone bends and breaks only on one side.
-This break is common in children.
+This break is commonly observed in children.

 Different types of injuries exert force on the bone in different ways, which can result in different types of breaks.